SUMMER DAY CAMPS

 To provide each child with the most meaningful summer camp experience, this year we’ve also decreased the maximum number of children in many of our camp sessions.
 This helps to promote more one-on-one opportunities between campers and their camp counselors and ELC naturalists.

 Also new this year, each of our naturalists have obtained their Experienced Program Staff Certificate through the American Camp Association, to further improve their abilities to offer high quality, meaningful camp experiences for youth.
-Finally, our middle and high school camp counselors will receive a higher level of intensive counselor training prior to the start of camps.
+Our middle and high school camp counselors are receiving a higher level of intensive counselor training prior to the start of camps.
 We expect that these 2018 improvements will create the most meaningful, memorable and fun camp experience for your child.

 The Environmental Learning Center is a not-for-profit 501(c)3 .
 Your admission, memberships & donations are important to continuing our mission.
 Please join or give today!